 As used in this prospectus supplement, unless otherwise specified or unless the context indicates otherwise, the terms "Company," "Becton, Dickinson," "BD," "we," "us," and "our" refer to Becton, Dickinson and Company and its consolidated subsidiaries and the term "CareFusion" refers to CareFusion Corporation and its consolidated subsidiaries.
 References to the "combined company" refer to the Company and its consolidated subsidiaries giving effect to the acquisition of CareFusion.
 This document is in two parts.
 The first part is this prospectus supplement which contains specific information about the terms of this offering.
 This prospectus supplement also adds and updates information contained in, or incorporated by reference into, the accompanying prospectus.
 The second part, the accompanying prospectus, provides more general information about us and securities we may offer from time to time, some of which may not apply to this offering of notes.
 This prospectus supplement and the accompanying prospectus incorporate by reference important business and financial information about us that is not included in or delivered with this prospectus supplement.
-You should read both this prospectus supplement and the accompanying prospectus supplement and the accompanying prospectus supplement and the accompanying prospectus supplement.
+You should read both this prospectus supplement and the accompanying prospectus together with the additional information below under the heading "Where You Can Find More Information."
 If there is any inconsistency between the information in this prospectus supplement and the accompanying prospectus or any document incorporated herein or therein by reference, you should rely on the information in this prospectus supplement.